Course pages 2016–17

 - Evaluate the generalisability of your approach on images outside the provided dataset.
 Take a set of photos of different scenes (within the provided image classes) and use your previously trained model to classify them. (you can use photos from the internet as well)

-Please prepare a one-page proposal, addressing the following questions:
+The first step of the Mini-Project (submitted in Michaelmas) is to prepare a one-page proposal, addressing the following questions:

 - Your personal starting point - what have you done in this area before?